FLORIN

 Rinuccini, Pico della Mirandola, Giotto, Brunelleschi, Lorenzo

-Ghiberti, Angelo Poliziano, Burchiello, Piero di Cosimo, Giovanni
+Ghiberi, Angelo Poliziano, Burchiello, Piero di Cosimo, Giovanni

 Argiropulo, Bartolomeo Scala.
 Nello has Tito look at himself in a

 Venetian mirror from Murano.
-3 Piazza
+Piazza San Giovanni.

-'"Ingenium
+'"Ingenium velox,

-velox, audacia perdita, sermo
+audacia perdita, sermo

 Promptus, et Isaeo torrentior."